xiangjingli/hyper-acm-deploy/README.md

 ## Create Configuration file acm.conf

-Please check the configuration file sample [acm.conf] (acm.conf), where
+Please check the configuration file sample [acm.conf](acm.conf), where

 - You can choose which ACM components (App, Policy, Observability) to be installed.
 The ACM foundation component is always installed by default.
 - You can specify images for each component